Hendrix-CS/csci320/projects/webserver1.md

 worktitle: Web Server Part 1
 ---

 Write a command-line program called `webserver`.
-This program will listen for `https` requests on port 8888.
+This program will listen for `http` requests on port 8888.
 To achieve this, set up a [TcpListener](https://doc.rust-lang.org/std/net/struct.TcpListener.html) that is bound to `localhost:8888`.